erikwebb/vagrant-projects/README.md

 All projects are different types of VMs to work in a Drupal environment.
 Each is based on the [CentOS 6.3 VM from Puppet Labs](https://github.com/puppetlabs/puppet-vagrant-boxes) (using Puppet, obviously).

+**In order to install the dependent Puppet modules, please download the [Librarian Puppet](https://github.com/rodjek/librarian-puppet) dependency manager.**

 ## Projects

 ### CentOS 6 Test